mattray/managed_automate-cookbook/README.md

 ## airgap_bundle ##

 This recipe requires internet access and is used to create an airgap installation bundle from the "current" release channel.
-We will be able to use this same recipe to generate bundles that may be used for upgrades eventually.
+It copies the download AIB file to a destination directory with both the original filename and a generic filename for consistent installations (if desired).
+It will download a full AIB every run (currently 600 megabytes), so you may want to limit it to daily usage.

 ## backup